-Bumping shall be defined as the process under which a full-time officer or PSO may choose to move to a lower classification (rank in the case of a police officer) in the event the employee is scheduled to be laid-off pursuant to the provisions of this Article.
+Bumping shall be defined as the process under which a full-time officer may choose to move to a lower classification (rank in the case of a police officer) in the event the employee is scheduled to be laid-off pursuant to the provisions of this Article.

-- A. An officer scheduled to be laid off may "bump" into any classification (rank) previously held by the officer; provided that another officer within that classification (rank) has less seniority than the officer making the "bump". - B. The "bumping" process may continue until there are no officers within a classification (rank) with less seniority than other officers within the same classification (rank) who are scheduled for lay-off. - C. A PSO may bump into any other bargaining unit classification within the Municipal Court.
+- A. An officer scheduled to be laid off may "bump" into any classification (rank) previously held by the officer; provided that another officer within that classification (rank) has less seniority than the officer making the "bump". - B. The "bumping" process may continue until there are no officers within a classification (rank) with less seniority than other officers within the same classification (rank) who are scheduled for lay-off.